 I actually baked these cupcakes at one o’clock in the morning, so there are no in-progress photos because my camera just isn’t built to handle dim lighting.
 The harsh flash coupled with the stainless steel mixing bowls caused every photo to have a giant white blob covering everything up.
 Sorry about that.

 2 teaspoons baking powder

 1 teaspoon ground ginger

 4 large eggs

 1. Preheat oven to 350

-2. Whisk flour, baking soda, cinnamon, and ginger in a medium bowl.
+2. Whisk flour, baking powder, cinnamon, and ginger in a medium bowl.

 3. Whisk honey and eggs in a large bowl until blended.

 4. Add flour mixture and stir until blended.